AvneeshSarwate/abletonAutomationExtraction/progress_steps.md

 ### short-term/"core" todo
+- add time-stamped messages for use in slow-network situations (either OSC timestamps or custom websocket UI)
 - add non looping triggering (destroy on end)
-- add "clean looping" cleanup in JS
 - show live mouse/pen position
-- add loop removal by group name
 - add button to clear all loops
 - add mechanism for sending a "launch-config" with json
     - base case - simple gestures